Sepideh M. Alavi

 Daniela Sarmiento Hernandez

 Daniela Sarmiento Hernandez is a doctoral student in Clinical Psychology working under Dr. Kia-Keating.
-Daniela received her B.S. in Psychobiology from UCLA in 2020.
-As an undergraduate, Daniela conducted research on the interaction between sociocultural experiences and biobehavioral development in youth of diverse backgrounds.
-After graduating, she worked as a research associate at UCLA's Adolescent Development Lab.
-Her current research interests lie at the intersection of psychology, biology, and culture.
-She is particularly interested in studying how these factors impact risk and resilience in underserved populations.
-Moreover, she is passionate about using community-based participatory research to inform the development of programs and interventions for youth and families.
-She is also interested in studying how technology can be leveraged to promote mind-body practices, such as mindfulness.
+Daniela received her B.S. in Psychobiology from UCLA in 2020, and her M.A. in Counseling Psychology from UCSB in 2023.
+Her research and clinical interests lie at the intersection of psychology, biology, and culture.
+She is particularly interested in studying mindfulness-based programs (MBPs) through a community-based participatory research (CBPR) lens to inform the development of interventions for youth and families.
+She is also interested in exploring the role of technology to enhance mental health accessibility.
 Daniela can be contacted at dsarmientohernandez@ucsb.edu(link sends e-mail).

 Pauline Serrano